cocodedk/cv-generator/docs/frontend/rich-text-editor.md

 2. Counting plain text characters
 3. Preventing input if limit exceeded
 4. Displaying character count with error styling when exceeded

+## AI Assist (Edit CV)

+When enabled via the `showAiAssist` prop, RichTextarea shows two helper actions:

+- **AI rewrite**: light rewrite for clarity (safe, deterministic transformations)
+- **AI bullets**: converts sentences into bullet points + applies the same rewrites

+This is an in-form helper intended to speed up editing.
+It does not require a job description.
+For the JD-based draft flow, see `docs/ai/overview.md`.

 See [Backend Models](../backend/models.md) for server-side validation details.